AnandKumar9/TechnicalNotes/01. Programming Languages/1. Python/PyCharm shortcuts and tricks.md

 ##### How to setup and run a basic Python project in PyCharm

 Create a new project in PyCharm and select a Python version.
 If the Python version is not available, it can be downloaded from Settings > Project: .... > Python Interpreter.
-If nothing is already available, there will be a download button to download it.
+If nothing is already available, there will be a button to download it.

 | Select a Virtual Environment and Python version              | Settings > Python Interpreter                                |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |